2020-05-14

 programming languages and environments to run data analysis pipelines.
 I like

-is a great tool for doing so.
+to automate things and make is a great tool for doing so.
 Having everything

 in-line is more readable and having everything in a single file means that I